 If an application is incomplete the CEC Product Manager may request additional information.
 If three consecutive incomplete applications are received from an Applicant, the CEC Product Manager may require a new application along with payment of a new application fee.

 For the purpose of this program, the following definitions apply

-Applicant means the company or individual, applying to the CEC to have products included on the CEC list of compliant energy storage systems.
-The applicant may be a manufacturer, subsidiary, importer/distributor, or agent of any of these.
+Applicant means the company or individual applying to the CEC to have products included on the CEC list of compliant energy storage devices.
+The applicant may be a manufacturer, subsidiary, importer/distributor or agent of any of these.

 CEC means the Clean Energy Council.
-All references to the CEC Product Manager in this document include that Managers designated representatives.
+All references to the CEC Product Manager in this document include that person's designated representatives.